-- Print the handouts and worksheets. - Ask staff to complete the Red/Orange Vegetables using the information from the ICN Meal Plan Mini Posters Red/Orange Vegetables mini-poster. - At the conclusion of the activity, review the Red/Orange Vegetables Answer Key.
+Ask staff to complete the Red/Orange Vegetables Worksheet using the above information and the Red/Orange Vegetables in School Meals Food Sources, Health Benefits, and Nutrients mini-poster.
+At the conclusion of the activity, review the Red/Orange Vegetables Worksheet Answer Key.

-Red/Orange Vegetables
+Red/Orange Vegetables Worksheet

-Instructions: Review the menu below and select the red/orange vegetables.
-Identify ways to incorporate red/orange vegetables into school meals.
+Instructions: Review the menu below, and select the red/orange vegetables.
+Identify ways red/orange vegetables can be incorporated into school meals.